-Estimates of basement paleolatitude at Sites 1183, 1185, 1186, and 1187 are in the 20°-30°S range.
-This range is well to the north of the ~35°-42°S location suggested for the central high plateau between 125 and 90 Ma in the plate reconstruction of Neal et al. (1997) and even farther from the present position of the Louisville hotspot (~50°S) proposed by several workers to be the source of the plateau.
-The amount of true polar wander and the distance the Louisville hotspot has drifted since the Early Cretaceous (if it existed then) are unknown, but, in agreement with Nd-Pb-Sr isotopic data for pre-Leg 192 basement samples and the lack of a postplateau seamount chain corresponding to a plume tail (e.g., Neal et al., 1997; Tejada et al., in press), the paleolatitude data presently do not appear to support a Louisville hotspot origin for the Ontong Java Plateau.
+Estimates of basement paleolatitude at Sites 1183, 1185, 1186, and 1187 are in the $19^{\circ}-25^{\circ}$ S range, well to the north of the ~ $35^{\circ}-42^{\circ}$ S location suggested for the central high plateau between 125 and 90 Ma in the plate reconstruction of Neal et al. (1997) and even farther from the present position of the Louisville hot spot (~ 50° S) proposed by several workers to be the source of the plateau.
+Part of the difference may be explained by flexuring and faulting of the plateau's crust associated with postconstructional subsidence, although this possibility remains to be evaluated.

+Likewise, the amount of true polar wander and the distance the Louisville hot spot has drifted since the Early Cretaceous (if it existed then) are unknown.
+Presently, in agreement with Nd-Pb-Sr isotopic data for pre-Leg 192 basement samples and the lack of a postplateau seamount chain corresponding to a plume tail (e.g., Neal et al., 1997; Tejada et al., 2000), the paleolatitude data do not appear to support a Louisville hot-spot origin for the Ontong Java Plateau.

-Site 1184 presents a paradox in that the $-54^{\circ}$ mean magnetic inclination of the volcaniclastic sequence implies a paleolatitude of $\sim 35^{\circ}$ S. Assuming the middle Eocene biostratigraphic age is accurate, this value is much farther south than the expected Eocene paleolatitude of $\sim 15^{\circ}$ -20°S for this part of the plateau.
+Site 1184 presents a paradox in that the -54° mean magnetic inclination of the volcaniclastic sequence implies a paleolatitude of $\sim 35^{\circ}$ S. Assuming the middle Eocene biostratigraphic age is accurate, this value is much farther south than the expected Eocene paleolatitude of $\sim 15^{\circ}$ -20°S for this part of the plateau.
 At this site, postdepositional tilting of the sequence appears unlikely to explain a difference of this magnitude, and we currently have no satisfactory explanation for the discrepancy.